Green Bluff, Washington: Local buildings

 The first Green Bluff United Methodist Church was built in 1909.
 It was created by the community, since until that time, only a visiting minister provided Sunday school, just once a month.
 The community agreed to pay him a $200 salary to come every Sunday and provide services in the schoolhouse until a church could be built.
 Many pastors served the church in its early years, coming from the Peone or the Mead parsonage.
 On March 16, 1945, the church was completely destroyed by fire.
 The cause is assumed to be an overheated furnace.
-Church services took place in the grange until the new church’s dedication on May 4, 1947.
-That building still stands to this day, ministered by the Mead parsonage.
+Church services took place in the grange until the new church's dedication on May 4, 1947.